How can you get involved?

-In addition to the two core Safe Zone trainings, we offer specialized trainings on a variety of topics in the LGBTQ community, including Safe Zone: Trans* 101, Safe Zone: Bi*, Pan, and Fluid Identities, and Safe Zone: Understanding Gender.
+In addition to the Safe Zone trainings, we offer specialized trainings on a variety of topics in the LGBTQ+ community, including Safe Zone: Trans 101, Safe Zone: Bi, Pan, and Fluid Identities, and Safe Zone: Queer and Trans People of Color.

 Safe Zone: Core Topics

-In addition to the core Safe Zone trainings (Safe Zone I and II), The Office of Diversity Services offers several specialized trainings that address the diversity of experiences in LGBTQ+ communities.
+In addition to the core Safe Zone training, The Office of Diversity Services offers several specialized trainings that address the diversity of experiences in LGBTQ+ communities.
 These trainings are designed to deepen the knowledge, continue the conversation, and support the Suffolk ally community in their ongoing growth and development.

 Safe Zone: Queer People of Color focuses on the intersection of gender identity/expression, sexual orientation, and race in the lives of Queer People of Color.
 Participants will expand their understanding of the unique challenges this community faces and will develop skills in how to be an ally across difference.

 Safe Zone: Trans 101 focuses on the transgender, genderqueer, and gender non-conforming community.
 Learn about the issues that trans students, faculty, and staff face on the college campus and how you can be a part of creating a more inclusive community for all of us!